Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 In Palm Canyon Dr navigation terms, if the mountains are on your left, you’re headed North.
 Right, you’re headed South.
 Easy enough, right?

 If you’re coming to Palm Springs for seclusion, there’s plenty of choice as to “how” to make that dream a reality, and that includes the type of lodging too.
-Airbnb, VRBO and other sharing economy stays can bring superb value, offering private pools, outdoor areas and multiple bedrooms for the same price as many resorts.

 Focusing on neighborhoods such as Movie Colony, Old Las Palmas or Racquet Club will put you in great areas with easy access and fantastic accommodation options.